 Day 2 Lunch: Leftover Bibimbap Bowl

 Good job preparing everything last night!
-Just take your food container with you in the morning and reheat the bibimbap bowl come lunchtime in a microwave if you want or enjoy cold.
+Just take your food container with you in the morning and reheat the bibimbap bowl come lunchtime in a microwave if you want, or it can also be enjoyed cold.

 Day 2 Dinner: Mediterranean Bowl